LieBtrau/electronics-design-data/RF/nanoVNA.md

 4. Disconnect & reconnect VNA

 # Output power
+Output waveform is a square wave with a duty cycle of 50%.
+The output power is not constant, but varies with the current setting.
+The output voltage is measured at the SMA port, and the output power is calculated as follows:
-* 2mA setting : 160mVpp into a 50 Ohm load
+* 2mA setting : 160mVpp into a 50 Ohm load : -8.9dBm
-* 4mA setting : 320mVpp into a 50 Ohm load
+* 4mA setting : 320mVpp into a 50 Ohm load : -2.9dBm
-* 6mA setting : 480mVpp into a 50 Ohm load
+* 6mA setting : 480mVpp into a 50 Ohm load : +0.6dBm
-* 8mA setting : 600mVpp into a 50 Ohm load
+* 8mA setting : 600mVpp into a 50 Ohm load : +2.6dBm

 So when measuring small amplifiers, use 2mA setting, add an attenuator on port 0 and recalibrate.